 Question 3: What were the major literary trends during the 20th century?
 Illustrate.

-The vital feature of 1960s was the beginning of Aboriginal poetry.
-The growth of Aboriginal poetry during this period enticed the attentions of the readers worldwide.
-In fact the Aboriginal poets through their poetry raise their own political issues and try to make the rest of the world aware of the injustices done to them.
-Regarding the function of Aboriginal literature, Mudrooroo writes: “Aboriginal literature begins as a cry from the heart directed at the white man.
-It is a cry for Justice and for a better deal, a cry for understanding and an asking to be understood” (67).
-Contemporary Aboriginal Australian writing began in the 1960s.
-Oodegeroo Noonuccal’s first volume of poetry We are going “ended a period of white deafness by bringing a powerful Aboriginal voice into earshot of large, mainstream audience both in overseas and Australia” (Toom 24).
-In Aboriginal Australian poetry Kevin Gilbert, Colin Johnson, Jack Davis, Graham Dixon and Robert Walker gained worldwide popularity.
-During 1980s and 1990s prominent poets like Davis Campbell, John Blight, Bruce Dawe, Les A Murray, David Malouf, John Tranter and Robert Gray wrote more experimental verses.
-After 1990s Fayzwicky, Roberta Sykes and Billy Marshall dominated Australian poetry.
+The beginning of Aboriginal poetry was a significant element of the 1960s.
+During this time, the rise of Aboriginal poetry drew the attention of people all around the world.
+In reality, Aboriginal poets use poetry to raise their own political concerns and to make the rest of the world aware of the injustices that have been perpetrated against them.
+“Aboriginal writing begins as a cry from the heart directed against the white man,” Mudrooroo says on the role of Aboriginal literature.
+It’s a call for justice and a better deal, a cry for empathy and a request to be heard.
+The 1960s saw the emergence of contemporary Aboriginal Australian literature.
+We are going, by Oodegeroo Noonuccal, “ending a period of white deafness by putting a forceful Aboriginal voice into the earshot of a wide, mainstream audience both in Australia and beyond” (Toom 24).
+Kevin Gilbert, Colin Johnson, Jack Davis, Graham Dixon, and Robert Walker are well-known Aboriginal Australian poets.
+Poets including Davis Campbell, John Blight, Bruce Dawe, Les A Murray, David Malouf, John Tranter, and Robert Gray created more experimental poems throughout the 1980s and 1990s.
+Fayzwicky, Roberta Sykes, and Billy Marshall dominated Australian poetry after the 1990s.

-Until the depression in 1929 most novelists were optimistic about the country, its past and present.
-However, in the late 1930s the literary mood shifted and darker world views were explored.
-Henry Handel Richardson’s trilogy The Fortunes of Richard Mahony, published between 1917 and 1929, exhibited that Australian life could be material for a tragic novel.
-The post-World War Two novel sought to examine the relationship between people and the environment.
-Some novelists promoted reconciliation with indigenous people in Australia and developed a greater appreciation for their relationship with the land.
+Most writers were positive about the country, its past and present, until the Great Depression in 1929.
+The literary tone altered in the late 1930s, and darker world perspectives were explored.
+The Fortunes of Richard Mahony, a trilogy by Henry Handel Richardson published between 1917 and 1929, demonstrated that Australian life might be used as material for a tragic book.
+The work was written after WWII with the goal of examining the interaction between humans and the environment.
+Some Australian writers advocated for reconciliation with indigenous peoples and a deeper understanding of their relationship with the land.

-Prize for literature.
-He published twelve novels, eight plays, several collections of short stories and works of nonfiction.
-The contemporary phase of the novel starts roughly from 1970.
-At this time Australia eye-witnessed many political, social and economical changes and as a result fiction attained the height, which it had never experienced before.
-Since Patrick White, Australia has produced a large number of outstanding novelists.
-Many of them experimented with the techniques also.
+Patrick White earned the first Nobel Prize for Australia in Literature in 1973.
+He was the author of twelve novels, eight plays, and several collections of short stories and nonfiction works.
+The present section of the storey begins in the year 1970.
+Australia was undergoing a series of political, social, and economic changes at the time, and as a result, fiction reached new heights it had never known before.
+Since Patrick White, Australia has produced a flood of outstanding authors.
+Many of them also tried out the strategies.